Fresh from my night alone in a wilderness yurt, I made the scenic two-hour drive east from State Forest State Park for a Fort Collins brewery tour.

 I prefer medium to dark beers, so the Flagship Ale and Porter were my favorites.

-As we were sipping beers, enjoying the beautiful weather, Katy mentioned that everyone in town enjoys spending time at Odell's beer garden.
+As we were sipping beers and enjoying the beautiful weather, Katy mentioned that everyone in town enjoys visiting Odell's beer garden.
 I could see why!

 Horse & Dragon Brewing Company

-Feeling a slight buzz from my first tasting of the day, we cruised over to the nearby Horse & Dragon Brewing Company.
+Feeling a slight buzz from my first tasting of the day, we cycled over to the nearby Horse & Dragon Brewing Company.

 Opened by husband and wife duo Tim and Carol Cochran in May 2014, it's one of the newer breweries.
-However, they've found an immediate following for their beers.
+And they've found an immediate following for their beers.

-In addition to immediately liking Carol, I loved the vibe of the tasting room, which felt warm and friendly.
+In addition to immediately liking Carol, I loved the tasting room vibe, which felt warm and friendly.

 - Atta Boy Jon (Marzen)

 - Old Tom's Rye (dark rye ale)

 - Whistle Blast (honey brown ale)